psi4/psi4/doc/sphinxman/source/scf.rst

     direct density-fitting algorithm.
 The COSX algorithm uses no I/O, scales well with system size, and requires minimal memory, making it ideal for large systems and multi-core CPUs.
 See the COSX section below for more information.
+LINK
+    An exact (four-index) ERI algorithm to build the K matrix that exploits the sparsity in overlap and density between atomic orbitals, leading to asymptotic linear-scaling.
+    This algorithm is described in [Ochsenfeld:1998:1663]_.
+The J matrix is computed with a direct density-fitting algorithm.
+Like COSX, the LinK algorithm uses no I/O, is asymptotically linear-scaling, and its integral-direct nature leads to minimal memory.
+LinK can also be used for large systems and multi-core CPUs.
+See the LinK section below for more information.

 In some cases the above algorithms have multiple implementations that return the same result, but are optimal under different molecules sizes and hardware